 What Are Greenhouse Gasses?

-contribute to GHG emissions.
+Human activities, including modern agriculture, contribute to GHG emissions.
 Greenhouse gasses are defined by their radiative forces (defined as the change in net irradiance at atmospheric boundaries between different layers of the atmosphere), which change the earth's atmospheric energy balance.
 These gases can prevent heat from radiating or reflecting away from the Earth, and thus, may result in atmospheric warming.
 A 1996 report published by the International Panel on Climate Change showed that GHG levels have increased since the Industrial Revolution (Figure 1).
-GHGs of particular concern (Figure 3) include carbon dioxide (CO2), nitrous oxide, methane, hydroflorocarbons, and sulfur hexafluoride.
+GHGs of particular concern (Figure 3) include carbon dioxide (CO2), nitrous oxide, methane, hydrofluorocarbons, and sulfur hexafluoride.
 Billions of tons of carbon in the form of CO2 are absorbed by oceans and biomass and are emitted into the atmosphere naturally.
 The concentrations of global atmospheric CO2 have risen since by about 36 percent the Industrial Revolution.
 This increase is primarily due to the combustion of fossil fuels.
 In 2008 in the U.S., fossil fuel combustion accounted for 94.1 percent of CO2 emissions (U.S. EPA, 2010).

 Changes in land use and forestry practices can also emit CO2 or act as a sink for CO2.
 Within the agricultural sector, nitrous oxide and methane are of primary concern, as most of the others are not typically associated with agricultural sources.
 Nitrous oxide is mainly emitted as a by-product of nitrification (aerobic transformation of ammonium to nitrate) and denitrification (anaerobic transformation of nitrate to nitrogen gas), which commonly occurs when fertilizers are used.
 Methane is emitted when organic carbon compounds break down under anaerobic conditions.
 These anaerobic conditions can occur in the soil, in stored manure, in an animal's gut during enteric fermentation (mainly in ruminants), or during incomplete combustion of burning organic matter.